Deutros/GryphoneSpace/2017-10-06-bashscripting.md

 ## Redirecting Output
 You can redirect Input/Output
-{% highlight javascript %}
+{% highlight bash %}
-	1 > 1	Redirect to a file and overwrite
+	1 > 1	#Redirect to a file and overwrite
-	1 >> 1	Redirect to a file and append at bottom
+	1 >> 1	#Redirect to a file and append at bottom
-	2>&1 	Redirects Channel 2 (Standard Error) and Channel 1 (Standard Output) to the same place which in this context is Channel 1 (Standard Output), and thence your log file.
+	2>&1 	#Redirects Channel 2 (Standard Error) and Channel 1 (Standard Output) to the same place which in this context is Channel 1 (Standard Output), and thence your log file.
 {% endhighlight %}

 ## Combining the topics!
 Using the `||` operator with -x
-{% highlight javascript %}
+{% highlight bash %}
 	[root@qmlf666 ~]# [[ -x /bin/ping ]] || ping 8.8.8.8
 	[root@qmlf666 ~]# [[ -x /bin/pingwrong ]] || ping 8.8.8.8
 	PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.